 II.
 Direct attention to financial outflow

 Once we have started to make sure we have correct attitudes about our finances, the next step is to consider how we are currently spending our money.
 One of the biggest reasons for poor stewardship is not because we have the wrong attitudes, but because we haven’t considered what action we need to take.
 We just spend our money on what seems right at the moment and hope for the best.
 There is no system, no way to evaluate our decisions about how we spend our money.
 I’m going to give you some questions that will help you be more successful in this area on a regular basis.
-As I give them to you now, you will be able to begin evaluating yourself, but what you really need to do is make using these questions a habit.
+As I give them to you now, you will be able to begin ________________ yourself, but what you really need to do is make using these questions a habit.
 The test is very simple, and all of the questions require a simple ‘yes’ or ‘no’ answer.
 The first two sections are about your general spending habits, and the last section will help you evaluate individual purchases.

 A. Does your financial outflow: